txm676/DARs/README.md

 ## R code files
 Within the R Code directory, there are four .R files:

 1)	DAR_modelling – this is the main script for running the analyses, secondary analyses and making the figures.
 It uses parallel processing.
+Note here, the arguments in the main fit_DARs function have been set to allow the scripts to be run through v quickly but these are NOT the arguments used in the main analyses.
+To replicate these, set grid_start = "exhaustive", grid_n = 25000, null_n = 999, prune_trees = FALSE.
+But beware this takes many hours (days) to run!

 2)	DAR_SOURCE – this holds all of the functions that are used in DAR_modelling.